ddysher/ml-notes/cloud-core/kubernetes/proposals/node.md

         fieldPath: metadata.namespace
 ```

-With the proposal, we are able to use annotation as well:
+With the proposal, we are able to use annotation (and labels) as well:

 ```yaml
 apiVersion: v1